pretorh/lfs-notes/steps/main-build.md

     - time: negligible
 - ncurses
     - tests can only be run after ncurses is installed
-    - confirm for 10.0:
+    - confirm for 10.0 (does still exist before ncurses installed in LFS 11.0):
         - `bc` previously created `/usr/lib/libncurses.so`, which is overwritten here
     - post install: see `scripts/6/3/ncurses-post.sh`
     - time: negligible
 - sed
-    - basic config (`prefix`) and simple build/install
+    - basic config (`prefix`) and simple build/install (not building docs)
     - tests
         - run with `tester` user (same as gcc)
-        - 157 passed, 21 skipped (of 178)
+        - 216 passed, 29 skipped (of 245)
     - time: negligible
 - psmisc
     - basic config (`prefix`) and simple build/install